aspose-html-cloud/aspose-html-cloud-docs/html/developer-guide/conversion/html-conversion-to_image/_index.md

 {{< /tabs >}}

 In the example above, the conversion HTML to JPEG occurs with the **ConversionOptions** specifying, among which there is the **Resolution** that applicable only to image formats.
-More details about available conversion parameters for HTML files are in the [Conversion options](/html-conversion-options/) section.
+More details about available conversion parameters for HTML files are in the [SDK Conversion Options](/conversion-options/) section.

 #### Case 2.
 Convert a Web page by its URL to PNG and save to the local file system